CarsonEliasen/CarsonEliasen/index.md

 ## Harmony

 Harmony is a two player board game I developed in the summer of 2019.
-It has been described as a mix between chess and connect 4.
+It has been described by players as a mix between chess and connect 4.
 While designing this game, I utilized a rapid prototyping approach to test and refine it to where it is today.
 In the game, players try and make a pattern using both their pieces and their opponent's pieces on the board consisting of concentric circles.
 On their turn, a player can make 2 moves consisting of their pieces or 1 move consisting of their opponent's pieces.
 A full rulebook can be found [here](https://github.com/CarsonEliasen/CarsonEliasen/blob/gh-pages/assets/documents/How%20to%20Play%20Harmony.pdf).

 <p align = "center">
 <img src = "https://github.com/CarsonEliasen/CarsonEliasen/blob/gh-pages/assets/images/Harmony/light_sun.png?raw=true" width = "100" style = "margin: 25px 25px 25px 25px">